Dayda1us/DeployMe/README.md

 <!-- Prerequisites -->
 ## Prerequisites
 You must have an Internet connection for this script to work due to PSWindowsUpdate pulling updates from Microsoft.
 The script also be run with administrative privileges.

-This script was designed to be installed into an offline reference image.
 <!-- Getting Started -->
 ## Getting Started
 To get started, download the following files listed in the release repository: